rbcrossley/rbcrossley.github.io/src/posts/loksewa-computer-engineer-it-officer-in-nepal.md

 # previous year questions

 The highly recommended way of tackling preparation for any competitive exam is by solving its previous year question papers.
-Unfortunately, as of yet questions of Computer Engineering, IT officer are not available completely in public domain.
-I have heard that PSC, kamalpokhari office where the question papers are located is planning to publish such question papers in psc website itself.
+Unfortunately, as yet questions of Computer Engineering, IT officer are not available completely in public domain.
+I have heard that PSC, Kamalpokhari office where the question papers are located is planning to publish such question papers in PSC website itself.
 But since it is government work, it is not sure when they will complete it.

 I have captured most of the previous year question papers from the office itself.
-And they are available in the google drive link provided here:
+And they are available in the Google Drive link provided here:

 Link to file: